-Our technology and affiliate services businesses operate in multiple geographies and industries which subject them to various governmental and non-governmental rules and regulations, including without limitation, franchising, fair trade, health and data privacy rules.
+We operate in multiple geographies and industries which subject us to various governmental and non-governmental rules and regulations, including without limitation, franchising, fair trade, health and data privacy rules.
 As we expand into new businesses and markets, we assign and/or engage appropriate personnel to manage and comply with such requirements.